Biotech & Pharma Visa Sponsorship Jobs in New Hampshire

 Which biotech & pharma companies in New Hampshire sponsor work visas?

 Major sponsors include Lonza Biologics in Portsmouth, DEKA Research & Development in Manchester, and Hypertherm in Hanover.
-Contract research organizations like Covance (now part of Labcorp) in Princeton also regularly sponsor H-1B and other work visas for scientists, clinical research associates, and regulatory affairs specialists with specialized expertise.
+Contract research organizations like Covance (now part of Labcorp) in Princeton also regularly sponsor H-1B visa and other work visas for scientists, clinical research associates, and regulatory affairs specialists with specialized expertise.

 How to find biotech & pharma visa sponsorship jobs in New Hampshire?